hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 * intkey
 * sawtooth_settings

-To create and submit the batch containing the new settings, enter the following commands from the Linux CLI:
+To create and submit the batch containing the new settings, open a new terminal window and enter the following commands:

 .. code-block:: console

   $ sawtooth config proposal create sawtooth.validator.transaction_families='[{"family": "intkey", "version": "1.0", "encoding": "application/cbor"}, {"family":"sawtooth_settings", "version":"1.0", "encoding":"application/protobuf"}]'

-A TP_PROCESS_REQUEST message appears in the logging output of the validator, and output similar to the following appears in the validator terminal:
+A TP_PROCESS_REQUEST message appears in the logging output of the validator, and output similar to the following appears in the validator terminal window:

 .. code-block:: console